ThalesGroup/udp-offload-engine/README.md

 * Internet Control Message Procotol (ICMP)

   * Echo Request/Reply (PING) (Coming soon...)

+* Dynamic Host Configuration Protocol‬

+  * Simulated DHCP functionality for dynamic IP address allocation.
+  * The feature is under development and has not yet been tested on the target hardware.

 * Take into account buffers on the MAC interface and clock domain crossing